Sod installation turning brown

 How often should I water new sod?

-If the issue persists despite your efforts, or if you suspect more serious underlying problems, it's best to consult a professional landscaper.
+If the problem persists despite your efforts, or if you're unsure of the cause, it's best to call a professional landscaper who can properly diagnose and treat the issue.

 Connect with certified professionals in your area